saranshvas/saranshvas.github.io/README.md

+# updated website

-This is the source code to Jon Barron's public academic website: https://jonbarron.info/.
-Feel free to clone this code for your own personal use.
+The website design is just a modification of Jon Barron's website: https://jonbarron.info/ and is converted for my own use.
+Feel free to use template for your own purposes, but please respect copyright for all the images/content in my images and data folders.